TashaShrader/liri-node-app/README.md

   * Country where the movie was produced.
   * Language of the movie.
   * Plot of the movie.
-  * Actors in the movie
+  * Actors in the movie.

 ![Alt text](/images/movies.png)